Gaurav241/Blog/README.md

 To integrate your Notion content with this blog website, follow these steps:

 I. **Duplicate Notion Blog Template**: Find and duplicate the blog template you want to use in your Notion workspace.
+[Notion Blog template](https://slash-makemake-be9.notion.site/Template-of-Blog-3bbf99b142f24883950b655bc32d5892)

 II. **Retrieve Notion Database ID**: Open the duplicated template, and copy the string of characters from the URL after `Blog-`.
 This string is your Notion database ID.